Systems Biology Research Centre

 The Systems Biology Research Centre was established at the University of Skövde in 2007.
-The centre encompasses five research groups active in the area of systems biology, united by a common goal of studying the relationships and interactions between various parts of complex biological systems.
-The systems being studied range from the molecular and cellular levels (biomedicine, infection biology, bioinformatics, physiology), to populations of individuals (theoretical ecology).
+The Centre encompasses five research groups active in the area of systems biology, united by a common goal of studying the relationships and interactions between various parts of complex biological systems.
+The systems being studied range from the molecular and cellular levels (infection biology, bioinformatics, physiology), to populations of individuals (theoretical ecology).
 The research group Biomedical Genetics is closely affiliated with the Systems Biology Research Centre.

 What is Systems Biology?